LeaderPortfolio

 Early Life

-Wilmot Reed Hastings Jr. was born on October 8, 1960, in Boston, Massachusetts.
-His father was an attorney, and his mother was from a Boston Brahmin family.
-Hastings attended Buckingham Browne & Nichols School in Cambridge, Massachusetts, and in 1983, he graduated from Bowdoin College with a Bachelor of Arts in mathematics.
-He also served in the Peace Corps and taught math in Swaziland from 1983 to 1985.
-He later received a Master's in Computer Science from Stanford University in 1988.
+Reed Hastings was born on October 8, 1960, in Boston, Massachusetts.
+His father, Wilmot Reed Hastings Sr., was an attorney, and his mother, Joan Amory Loomis, was a debutante.
+Hastings attended Buckingham Browne & Nichols School in Cambridge, Massachusetts, and later graduated from Bowdoin College in 1983 with a Bachelor of Arts in Mathematics.
+After college, he served in the Peace Corps, teaching math in Swaziland from 1983 to 1985.

 Rise to Success